alacrityio/alacrity-support-documentation/developer documentation/manuals/core/alacli/troubleshooting.md

 ## Cannot connect to RPC endpoint

-Check if your local `nodala` is running by visiting the following URL in your browser:
+Check if your local `alanode` is running by visiting the following URL in your browser:

     curl http://localhost:8888/v1/chain/get_info

-If you are trying to connect a remote `nodala` API endpoint, try to visit the API endpoint with the following suffix:
+If you are trying to connect a remote `alanode` API endpoint, try to visit the API endpoint with the following suffix:

     http://API_ENDPOINT:PORT/v1/chain/get_info

-Replace API_ENDPOINT and PORT with your remote `nodala` API endpoint detail
+Replace API_ENDPOINT and PORT with your remote `alanode` API endpoint detail

 ## "Missing Authorizations"